 Write Your Self started as a writing program for women, girls and transgender people who had suffered violence.
 Between 2013-2015, Åsa offered the program in cooperation with Swedish women shelters, a project financed by Swedish Agency for Youth and Civil Society.
 In 2016, the current team got together and started the work of digitalising and globalising the program.

 We will continue to develop Write Your Self in close dialogue with our program participants and professionals who work with traumatised people.

 CEO and Head of Education

 ”I reached a point in my healing process when my story ceased to be my story alone, and instead became a part of something bigger, something that made it possible for me to help others heal.
 In writing, we find rooms where we can gather our experiences, stand tall and whole and express from that wholeness; where we have the right to interpret our selves and our lives, and how we want to create our lives moving forward.”

-Anna is also a mentor.
+Anna is also a writer, editor and creativity mentor.

 ”For me, self-knowledge and healing has always gone hand in hand.
 The more I know – and find the words to express – my self and my story, the stronger I become.
 For that reason, writing has always been crucial; from the exploration and confirmation of how things truly felt, to manifestos where I’ve put into words what I accept and don’t accept from now on – in my relationships, in my work, and in my life.”

-Åsa-Saga is also a journalist.
+Åsa-Saga is also a journalist and linguistic consultant.

 ”When I write I become grounded, real, sharper around the edges somehow.
 Yet, when a piece of writing touches me, the edges between me and another human being can be erased.
 It makes me wonder where one story ends and the other one starts.
 When such a strong sense of kinship is kindled through words alone, my heart sings and everything is made possible.
 Words really do have the power to change our lives.”